-In the mid 1890s Mr W. R. Haylings came to Abertillery and was Manager for Mr Alf Durrant the owner of the South Wales Gazette based at Carlyle Street.
+In the mid 1890’s Mr W. R. Haylings came to Abertillery and was manager for Mr Alf Durrant the owner of the South Wales Gazette based at Carlyle Street.
 Mr Durrant owned and edited the paper while Mr Haylings printed it.
-In 1896 Mr Durrant retired, Mr Haylings bought the Business and Printing Works which was later moved into Carmel Street Abertillery.
+In 1896 Mr Durrant retired, Mr Haylings bought the business and the printing works which was later moved into Carmel Street Abertillery.
 The Hayling family moved into Clyn Mawr Ganol at Blaenau Gwent.

 Miss Emma M. Haylings Private School.

-In January 1901 Miss Emma M. Haylings started a Private School at the Ganol and was advertising for pupils (as seen right) There were vacancies for children aged 4 to 10 years of age.
+In January 1901 Miss Emma M. Haylings started a private school at the Ganol and was advertising for pupils (as seen left) There were vacancies for children aged 4 to 10 years of age.
 The term began on Tuesday 8th January 1901.